Sopanha2020/Scientific-Calculator/README.md

 # SCIENTIFIC CALCULATOR

-This is an app with a simple GUI created in Python3 using a tkinter library.
+This is an app with a simple GUI created in Python 3+ using a tkinter library.

 My program allows to perform basic engineering calculations which includes trigonometric, exponential, logarithmic functions, etc.